Qantas hopeful on deal with unions, shares rally

 Qantas is under pressure to cut costs as its international business is operating in the red, and is looking to grow by setting up two new airlines in Asia, including a premium airline joint venture, which would not be subject to the constraints Qantas faces at home.

-Joyce said the airline had held "productive" talks with Malaysia's two major airlines, Malaysian Airline System MAS.L MASM.KL and AirAsia (AIRA.KL) about plan to set up a premium airline.
+Joyce said the airline had held "productive" talks with Malaysia's two major airlines, Malaysian Airline System (MAS) MASM.KL and AirAsia (AIRA.KL) about plan to set up a premium airline.

 Qantas is also talking to Singapore Airlines (SIAL.SI) on the premium airline plan.
 Successful talks could lead to locating the airline either in Singapore or Malaysia to tap the soaring inbound and outbound Asian travel and lower costs.